 As the only permitted area to access the water is via the pontoon and slip way there is limited space.
 In order to make sure everyone has a safe and enjoyable experience, a maximum of two swaps will be permitted.
 Everyone wishing to go on the water must pass the initial induction and assessment.

-What do I need to self-launch?
+Do I need a Bouyancy Aid to self-launch?

 In order to self-launch at the Lower Lliw Reservoir, all participants wishing to go on the water must be wearing a correctly fitted buoyancy aid to current safety standards as listed below.
+If you do not have one, or yours does not make the standard required, they can be rented at a cost of £10 per person.

 What happens during my first self-launch visit?